SNAP Accounting & Taxes

 • How many tokens are returned per market day; and

 • How many tokens are outstanding or unredeemed at any given time.

-Because SNAP is a taxpayer-funded federal nutrition assistance program, the FNS requires a detailed audit trail so as to avoid any potential or perceived fraud.
+Because SNAP is a taxpayer-funded federal nutrition assistance program, FNS requires a detailed audit trail so as to avoid any potential or perceived fraud.
 As a “new currency” in your market, tokens should be treated just like cash.
 This means losing tokens is the same as losing cash.
 Be sure tokens are stored in a secure location and provided only to SNAP customers when their transaction has been approved.

 Farmers Market Reporting and Conditions for Exemption